ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 *Method count that the library adds in release flavor.*

-*Performance of the app.*
+*Performance of the app* -
-*…how app behaves while other apps are open in background…* *Have we checked the leaks using leak-canary?*
+*How app behaves while other apps are open in background.*
+*Have we checked the leaks using leak-canary?*